aspendigital/docker-octobercms/README.md

 On build, an SQLite database is [created and initialized](https://github.com/aspendigital/docker-octobercms/blob/d3b288b9fe0606e32ac3d6466affd2996394bdca/Dockerfile.template#L54-L57) for the Docker image.
 With that database, users have immediate access to the backend for testing and developing themes and plugins.
 However, changes made to the built-in database will be lost once the container is stopped and removed.

-When projects require a persistent SQLite database, copy or create a new database to the host which can be used as a bind mount.
+When projects require a persistent SQLite database, copy or create a new database to the host which can be used as a bind mount:

 ```shell
 # Create and provision a new SQLite database: